 How to Use Google Maps Timeline for Mileage Tracking

-Last updated: February 21, 2024
+Last updated: May 15, 2024

 Google Maps is a world-renowned application that billions of people use daily for navigation, street views, looking up stores, restaurants, and addresses, and of course, it is used by many for work-related tasks.

-Since Google Maps is able to track your daily trips, one might think that its Timeline extension, which shows these trips in the form of a log based on your past activity, makes adequate mileage logs for taxes, too.
+Since Google Maps is able to track your daily trips, one might think that its Google Maps Timeline extension, which shows these trips in the form of a log based on your past activity, makes adequate mileage logs for taxes, too.
 Actually, since a lot of people are searching for a “Google mileage tracker” app, or a “Google Maps mileage tracker”, we dedicated a full article to the subject.

 Google Maps Mileage Tracking: Is There Such A Thing?

-In exploring the feasibility of using Google Maps for mileage tracking, particularly for business purposes, it is crucial to note that Google Maps lacks a native mileage tracker as of January 2024.
-However, it can still serve as a valuable tool in this regard.
 Mileage tracking apps, such as MileageWise, can integrate with Google Maps, offering businesses the ability to cross-reference reported trip distances for accuracy.
-Additionally – and contrary to Triplog’s statement in their corresponding blog post – not only Android, but iOS users too have the option to utilize Google Maps Timeline, which provides estimates of routes and locations based on location history.
+Additionally, not only Android, but iOS users too have the option to utilize Google Maps Timeline, which provides estimates of routes and locations based on location history.

 So while the assumption of being able to rely on Google Maps as your free mileage tracker and use your Google Timeline records as adequate mileage logs for taxes is not entirely accurate, it is possible to create an IRS-Proof mileage log from the trips recorded automatically by Google in the background, without you even noticing (or remembering) it.

 Do you want to know how you can create a fully IRS-compliant mileage log out of your Google trips?
-We’ll show you the ropes in this article by highlighting how to export Google Timeline to Excel and then how to turn those records into a proper mileage log.
+We’ll show you the ropes in this article by highlighting how to export Google Timeline and then how to turn those records into a proper mileage log.

 Join 20K+ IRS-Proof Users